PoisotLab/cc_rac_2015/application.md

 ### Impact of a cut

-Minimal: the analyses will mostly involve very short bursts of very intense resource use -- if less resources are available, the bursts will be slightly longer.
-However, should they become unreasonably so, I will move this project to a cloud HPC provider.
+Minimal: the analyses will involve very short bursts of very intense resource use -- if less resources are available, the bursts will be slightly longer, or distributed across several machines.

 ## Storage request

 None needed.

+Data will be curated locally, and send to the cluster in pre-formated form.
+Datasets are typically less than a few MiB, and the output is usually around 1-5 GiB.
+Output files will be downloaded back to our machines for further treatment, and removed from the cluster.